-Flipping Mackinnon’s equality approach when it comes to legal rules, takes Halley to the right of “consent” where Mackinnon had gone to its “left”.
-By mirroring Mackinnon’s critique of “consent” except from the right, Halley’s theorizing echoes a sexual libertarian agenda without/before feminism.
+Flipping Mackinnon’s equality approach when it comes to legal rules takes Halley to the right of “consent” where Mackinnon had gone to its “left.”
+By mirroring Mackinnon’s critique of “consent,” except from the right, Halley’s theorizing echoes a sexual libertarian agenda without/before feminism.
 It defends male sexual entitlement avant liberal feminism.

-Ideologically, such theoretic formulations along with the bundle of rules they advocate are designed to keep pressure on ruling liberal feminism from departing in its understanding of sex from the “pathology” model whereby all men are good except for those who are “pathologically” violent (classical liberalism) in the direction of understanding sexual entitlement as part of the social construction of maleness.
+Ideologically, such theoretic formulations, along with the bundle of rules they advocate for, are designed to keep pressure on ruling liberal feminism from departing in its understanding of sex from the “pathology” model whereby all men are good except for those who are “pathologically” violent (classical liberalism) in the direction of understanding sexual entitlement as part of the social construction of maleness.
 By clamoring from the right of liberal feminism, mainstream liberal feminism is kept in check.

 Scholarly Commons Citation

-Abu-Odeh, Lama, "Janet Halley and the Art of Status Quo Maintenance" (2018).
+Abu-Odeh, Lama, "Janet Halley and the Art of Status Quo Maintenance" (2019).
 Georgetown Law Faculty Publications and Other Works.
 2034.